etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

 There are many ways to infer such information.
 Most approaches are based on the comparison of the sequences affected by a given event.
-However, these methods suffer from several limitations (REF).
+However, these methods suffer from several limitations.
 An alternative approach that has been shown to overcome some of such limitations is to date evolutionary events according the topology of phylogenetic trees ( In brief, the relative age of any evolutionary event can be established by detecting the oldest taxonomic group